stormasm/spanish/verbs/teachme/saber.md

 Ángel no sabe cuál es su signo.
 Angel doesn't know which his sign is.
-No nos dijo lo que queríamos saber.
-She didn't tell us what we wanted to know.
-No quiero saber nada de eso.
-I don't want to know anything about it.
-Eso no lo sé.
-I don't know that.
-Supimos quién ganó enseguida.
-We knew who won right away.
-¿Sabes algún remedio casero?
-Do you know any home remedies?
-¿Sabes quién rompió la ventana?
-Do you know who broke the window?

 Sé contar hasta cien.
 I can count to one hundred.
 ¿Sabes quién la rompió?